mendix/docs/content/en/docs/appstore/modules/business-events.md

 3. Click **Done** to exit the wizard and view the defined service document.

-**Export AsyncAPI Document** exports the YAML file of the business event contract so that other apps can [use your newly created service](#two-way-be-existing).
+**Export AsyncAPI Document** exports the YAML file of the business event service so that other apps can [use your newly created service](#two-way-be-existing).

 #### 4.2.2 Using an Existing Business Event Service {#two-way-be-existing}

-To use an existing business service [created by another app](#two-way-be-create), do the following:
+To use an existing business service in Studio Pro 9.24 and above, do the following:

 1. Right-click on the module folder, hover over **Add other**, then click **Business Event Service**.
 2. Select **Use an existing business event service**.
 3. Click **Browse** and navigate to the YAML file you [exported from the publishing app]().
-4. Enter a **Document name** for the [business event service document](/refguide/business-event-services/).
+4. Enter a **Document name**, or use the default name, for the [business event service document](/refguide/business-event-services/).
 5. Click **OK**.

 The business event service document is open in Studio Pro: